Sergei Pankejeff: Psychological problems

 In 1906, his older sister Anna committed suicide through the use of quicksilver while visiting the site of Mikhail Lermontov's fatal duel.
 She would die after two weeks of agony.

 By 1907, Sergei began to show signs of serious depression.
 Sergei's father Konstantin also suffered from depression, often connected to specific political happenings of the day, and committed suicide in 1907 by consuming an excess of sleeping medication, a few months after Sergei had left for Munich to seek treatment for his own ailment.
 While in Munich, Pankejeff saw many doctors and stayed voluntarily at a number of elite psychiatric hospitals.
 In the summers, he always visited Russia.

 During a stay in Kraepelin's sanatorium near Neuwittelsbach, he met a nurse who worked there, Theresa-Maria Keller, whom he fell in love with and wanted to marry.

 Pankejeff's family upon learning about the relationship was against it, as not only was Keller from a lower class, but also she was older than Pankejeff and a divorced woman with a daughter.
+The couple married in 1914.

-The couple would marry in 1914.
+After the Russian Revolution, having lost most of his family's wealth, Pankejeff supported himself and his wife on his salary as an insurance clerk.